vahidkianfar/DesignKata-CodeWars-Maximum-Time/README.md

 Problem:

-Given an array of digits (could be any size), find the maximum 24-hour time that can be made, each digits can be used exactly once on Hour or on Minute separately.
+Given an array of digits (could be any size), find the maximum 24-hour time "hh:mm" that can be made, each digits can be used exactly once on Hour or on Minute separately.

 ### Please see Example 1, Example 2, and Example 3